Spotlight: Death Valley National Park

 Other tours include the Lower Vine Ranch Hike where you’ll see Scotty’s rustic home and outbuildings and the Underground Tour, where you’ll walk in the underground, concrete-lined tunnels below the Castle (and see a demonstration of the Pelton Water Wheel once used to provide electricity in the Castle).

 Camp under the stars at Furnace Creek Campground.
 Centrally located near the Furnace Creek Visitor Center, the campground offers reservations for its 130 campsites and accommodates RVs and tent campers.
-The park also offers several first-come, first-serve campgrounds.
+The park also offers several first-come, first-served campgrounds.
 If camping is not your thing, try one of the park lodges.

 Experience the wonder of a full moon in Death Valley.
 Walk with a ranger and discover the powerful silence of moonlit canyons, looming sand dunes or sparkling salt flats as you are guided through these unique features.